 The Aurora 8B/10B core is a scalable, lightweight, link-layer protocol for high-speed serial communication.
 The core provides a user interface from which designers can develop serial links.
 The core performs data transfers between devices using Xilinx GTX, GTP, and GTH transceivers.
-Up to 16 transceivers can be implemented, running at any supported line rate.
+Up to 16 transceivers can be implemented, running up to 6.6 Gb/s line rate.
 The throughput is scalable from 480 Mb/s to over 84.48 Gb/s.
 Data channels can be full-duplex or simplex.

-The Aurora 8B/10B core is compliant with the Aurora 8B/10B Specification v2.2 (SP002) [Ref 3].
-It is delivered as Verilog or VHDL source code.
+The Aurora 8B/10B core is compliant with the Aurora 8B/10B Specification v2.2 (SP002) [Ref 4].
+It is delivered as Verilog or VHDL source code for Virtex-7, Kintex-7, Zynq-7000, and Artix-7 device based designs and delivered as Verilog for UltraScale architectures.